Savile Row Manual: Installing and Running

 \subsubsection{Sum Encodings}

-The options for encoding general sums (containing at least one integer variable) are the same as for PB constraints.
+The options for encoding general sums (any sum containing at least one integer variable) are the same as for PB constraints.
 The flags are as follows:

 The Tree encoding natively handles integer terms.
-The other four (MDD, GPW, SWC, GGT) treat integer terms as a group of Boolean terms (e.g. \(1*(x=1) + 2*(x=2) + \cdots\)) with an exactly-one relation on them.
-The four encodings (MDD, GPW, SWC, GGT) also can benefit from automatically detected AMO and EO relations with the \texttt{-amo-detect} flag.
+The other eight (MDD, GPW, LPW, SWC, GGT, RGGT, GGTH, GMTO) treat integer terms as a group of Boolean terms (e.g. \(1*(x=1) + 2*(x=2) + \cdots\)) with an exactly-one relation on them.
+These eight encodings also can benefit from automatically detected AMO and EO relations with the \texttt{-amo-detect} flag.